-About Our Aluminium Sack Trucks
+About Our Aluminium Sack Trucks for Schools

 Aluminium sack trucks are extremely popular due to them being lightweight yet strong, similar in strength to steel sacktrucks.
 The major benefit to you being that the sack truck is easily transportable which is perfect for couriers or those lifting trucks in and out of the back of their van all day.